tthew/jobs/project-manager.md

 ### Sounds good to you?
 Contact us!

-If you’re interested, please contact us: lena.reinhard@ehealthnigeria.org.
+If you’re interested, please contact us with a few short lines about yourself (please keep them really short) and your CV: lena.reinhard@ehealthnigeria.org.

 __We’re looking forward to hearing from you!__